ilia19945/vacation_tracker/README.md

 The purpose of the application is:
 1. To allow Agents to submit and keep tracking their vacation requests as well as to be able to see how many vacation days left they have by current date
-2. To give Supervisors and Managers to be the ability to review and approve/deny agents' requests
+2. To give Supervisors and Managers the ability to review and approve/deny agents' requests
-3. To provide access to HR team the infrormation about the overall list of agents and their vacation submissions to be able to communicate and perform their own tasks.
+3. Providing access to HR team of the information about the overall list of agents and their vacation submissions, so that they are able to communicate and perform their own tasks based on this infromation.

 # 🏃‍♂️ How to run project: